 The default KDE Plasma edition of Garuda Linux takes around 6.4 GB of disk space.

-With the above performance metric, you may not be able to run it in low-end hardware.
-For better performance, I recommend using an Intel i7 or similar system with at least 8GB of memory.
+With the above performance metric, you may be unable to run it in low-end hardware.
+I recommend using an Intel i7 or similar system with at least 8GB of memory for better performance.
 However, the official system requirement states 4 GB of memory as below.

 - 30 GB storage space